TomaszKr/BackupScript/README.md

 bash your-localisation-from-scrypt/install.sh
 ```

-this installation created `config.sh` you must take:
+this installation create `config.sh`, which you must set:
 * Path for your project
 * Path for backup
 * Name for file